 It's hard to believe two people could be that glum while visiting Hawaii.

-I mention this story not to ridicule my friend, but to illustrate that just reproducing what we see, either in a painting or in a photograph isn't enough.
+I mention this story not to ridicule my friend, but to illustrate that just reproducing what we see, either in a painting or in a photograph doesn't make something interesting.

 What you choose to leave out can be just as important as what you include.
-And you need to consciously decide where to place everything you draw or paint.
+And you need to consciously decide what to paint and where to place it in your drawing or painting.

-Just because something is in one place on the photograph doesn't automatically mean it should remain there in your art.
+Just because something is in one place in the photograph doesn't automatically mean it should remain there in your art.

-You must consciously create a composition in our art or you end up with work
+You should consciously create a composition in our art.
+Otherwise, you end up with work

 that's as boring and repetitive as my friend's slides.

 I speak with some experience on this subject, because I certainly produced enough work in my beginning years that made the quick trip from my drawing table to the garbage can underneath it.